Optimal Control for Speed Harmonization of Automated Vehicles: Solution of the optimal control problem

 where $\mathbf{b}_{i}(t,p_{i}(t),v_{i}(t))$ contains the four integration constants $a_{i}(t,p_{i},v_{i})$, $b_{i}(t,p_{i},v_{i})$, $c_{i}(t,p_{i} ,v_{i})$, $d_{i}(t,p_{i},v_{i})$.
 Thus, \eqref{eq:20} can be written as

-Since \eqref{eq:23} can be computed in real time, the controller can yield the optimal control in real time for each vehicle $i$, with feedback provided through the re-calculation of the vector $\mathbf{b}_{i}(t,p_{i}(t),v_{i}(t))$ in \eqref{eq:24}.
-Similar results can be obtained when the state and control constraints become active \citep{Malikopoulos2017}.
+Since \eqref{eq:23} can be computed in real time, the controller yields the optimal control in real time for each vehicle $i$, with feedback provided through the re-calculation of the vector $\mathbf{b}_{i}(t,p_{i}(t),v_{i}(t))$ in \eqref{eq:24}.
+Similar results can be obtained when the state and control constraints become active \cite{Malikopoulos2017}.

-This analytical solution, however, does not include the rear-end collision avoidance constraint.
-Thus, we investigate the conditions under which the rear-end collision avoidance constraint does not become active for any two vehicles $i-1$ and $i$ at any time in $[t_{i}^{0},t_{i}^{m}]$ assuming they are not active at $t=t_{i}^{0}$.
+This analytical solution for the case when the state and control constraints are not active, however, does not include the rear-end collision avoidance constraint.
+Thus, we investigate the conditions under which the rear-end collision avoidance constraint does not become active for any two vehicles $i-1$ and $i$ at any time in $[t_{i}^{0},t_{i}^{m}]$, if they are not active at $t=t_{i}^{0}$.

 \begin{customthm}{1} Suppose that there exists a feasible solution of the control problem \eqref{eq:decentral}.
 Then, if $p_{i-1}(t_{i}^{0})-p_{i}(t_{i}^{0})=l\ge\delta(v_{ave}(t))$ for $i=2,3,\ldots$, the constraint \eqref{eq:rearend} does not become active, i.e., $p_{i-1}(t)-p_{i}(t)\geq\delta(v_{ave}(t))$ for all $t\in(t_{i}^{0},t_{i}^{m}]$, if